basham/swit-workshop-impact/slides.md

 5. Experiments

 Notes:
-Generally, the hierarchy of an impact map is composed of five layers: goals, actors, impacts, deliverables, and experiments.
+Generally, the hierarchy of an impact map is composed of five levels: goals, actors, impacts, deliverables, and experiments.

 ## 1. Goal

-What are you trying to achieve?
+"What are you trying to achieve?"

 Notes:
 The top of an impact map is the goal.
 Have one goal per impact map.
 The goal should answer the question, "What are you trying to achieve?"